 Every student will need a complete instrument “outfit” – meaning the instrument itself PLUS a bow, case, cleaning cloth and rosin.
 Violin and viola students also need a shoulder rest or sponge to help hold the instrument, and cello and bass students also need a “rock stop” to keep the instrument from sliding.

 Students are responsible for obtaining their own instruments.
-We recommend that beginners rent an instrument to start out, and rentals range average about $20 to $25 for a violin - violas, cellos and basses care larger instruments and cost more.
+We recommend that beginners rent an instrument to start out, and rentals range average about $25-30/month for a violin - violas, cellos and basses care larger instruments and cost more.
 It is IMPERATIVE that your child be correctly sized for an instrument.
 Please consult a professional before purchasing an instrument.

-Mazak Music in San Marcos is currently offering affordable string instrument rentals, and they will have representatives and instruments at our Fall Registration meeting to size students and offer rental contracts.
+Antonio Strad Violin is currently offering affordable string instrument rentals, and they will have representatives and instruments at our Fall Registration meeting to size students and offer rental contracts.
 However, students are free to rent (or buy) from any string shop that is convenient.
-Some establishments offering rentals are:
+Some other establishments offering rentals are:

 Give us a call.
 We want every child who in interested to be able to learn a string instruments, and we'll work with you as much as we can.
 In the past we have worked with parents to develop payment plans and instrument loans.
 We'll do what we can to help.

 Parents are encouraged to stay on campus with your children and observe classes, but unfortunately there is no free parking on the Texas State campus.
 On-campus parking requires a either commuter parking permit or paid parking per visit.